-We expect our dishwasher to last at least 10 years, but if you don't take the time for a few minutes of maintenance then yours may not go the distance.
-Luckily a little dishwasher TLC isn't too onerous, and your manual will give you the basic steps to help you get the longest life and best performance from your machine.
+We expect our dishwasher to last for more than 10 years, but if you don't take the time for a few minutes of maintenance then yours may not go the distance.

 - Scrape and go.
 Scraping large particles into the bin or compost means you won't have to pick them out of the filter later, but there's no need to rinse plates before racking them (rinsing can even fool your dishwasher's automatic mode into thinking your crockery's cleaner than it is, so it won't wash as well).

 - Leave the door ajar.
 This isn't always practical, but it helps extend the life of your door seals, and circulating air helps keep mould and odours at bay.
 Some models even open automatically to aid drying performance.

 - Use good quality dishwasher detergent.
 Not only will they do a better job, quality cleaners are less likely to leave detergent residue behind and help prevent slimy deposits from building up in your appliance.
 Our dishwasher detergent test results can help you pick a winner.

 - Clean your dishwasher seals.
 Grime build-up around seals causes them to deteriorate more quickly.
 Run a damp cloth over door seals and contact points to keep them in top condition.